 Balancing AP and AR: Tips for Managing Working Capital

 Working capital (WC) is the difference between your current assets and current liabilities.
 In healthy businesses, you always have a positive net working capital because you’re able to collect on your assets faster than you pay out your liabilities, or because you have more AR than you do AP.
+Ensuring your company’s balance sheet is healthy will keep your business in a strong position.

 Examine Transaction Cycles